YasminFaghir/MICB475_24W1_Team_10/meeting_agenda.md

 ### 1️⃣ Welcome and Updates
 - Quick updates from each team member.
-- Review key takeaways from the previous meeting.

 ---

 ### 2️⃣ Discussion: Paper Options for Project Two